kellan/laughingmeme/_posts/asides/2004-08-23-slow-its-a-miracle-that-it-works-at-all.md

 ---
 id: 2478
 title: 'Slow?
-It&#8217;s a miracle that it works at all.'
+Its a miracle that it works at all.'
 date: '2004-08-23T13:18:54+00:00'
 author: Kellan
 layout: post